jworth-worthnet/jworth-worthnet/README.md

 ## Hi there 👋

 I am a seasoned **Enterprise Systems Administrator** working with Windows and Linux both in Physical and Virtual Environments actively transitioning into the **DevOps** ecosystem.
-I leverage my deep enterprise OS foundation to build modern, automated systems—bridging the gap between legacy enterprise infrastructure, core networking, and modern Infrastructure as Code (IaC).
+I am learning to leverage my deep enterprise OS foundation to build modern, automated systems—bridging the gap between legacy enterprise infrastructure, core networking, and modern Infrastructure as Code (IaC).

 ---